Creative Writing ContestRebecca T. Watson

 the contest.
 Past first-place winners are eligible only in a new category.

 The contest accepts entries in three categories: poetry, short fiction, and essay.
-Contestants may submit a maximum of three poems, three fiction pieces, and/or three essays, (three of each category).
+Contestants may submit a maximum of three poems, three fiction pieces, and/or three essays (three per category).
 Each category must be submitted separately.

 Each entry should be submitted on a separate page in a Microsoft Word (doc,docx) document using the following guidelines: